DebitLlama/debitllama-smartcontracts/README.md

 `disconnectWallet` The owner of the wallet can disable the account and disconnect his wallet.
 Nullifying all future payments

+`connectedWalletAlready` Is a mapping (bytes32 => bool) to check if a wallet connected already to disallow wallets connecting twice to the same smart contarct with the same tokens.
+Each smart contract manages 1 connected wallet per token!

+`getHashByAddresses` is a pure function to calculate a keccak256 hash from 2 addresses, a wallet address and a token contract address.
+This is used to access connectedWalletAlready mapping!

 ## Client Side

 To create accounts and payment intents, we use cryptography that is not included by default in the browser.